hoomaanf/FelfelDM/README.md

 - 🔌 **aria2 Integration** — High-performance multi-connection downloads
 - 🎨 **Modern UI** — Dark/Light theme with Papirus icons
 - ⚡ **Speed Limit** — Global and per-queue download speed limiting
+  - **Global Speed Limit** — Limits the total speed of all downloads
+  - **Queue Speed Limit** — Limits the total speed of a queue; the limit is split evenly across the active downloads in that queue (e.g. 100 KB/s across 3 active downloads → ~33 KB/s each)
+  - **Queue overrides Global** — When a queue has its own speed limit, it takes priority over the global one
 - 🖥️ **System Tray** — Minimize to tray with status indicator
 - 🔄 **Download Interception** — Catch browser downloads automatically
 - 🎬 **Splash Screen** — Beautiful loading animation with circular logo